The definition of behavioral health and its cost if poorly managed

 92% of adults diagnosed with behavioral health disorders also suffer from physical conditions1 and on average, those who have both behavioral and medical conditions cost employers three to six times more than those who have physical problems alone.
 Additionally, for plan sponsors, the costs of staff turnover and lost productivity can really add up.

-Why use a whole-person approach
+Why use a whole-person health approach

 Treatment should take a whole-person approach to identify the root causes of behavioral health challenges and it’s impact on a person’s overall health.